Youth Advocacy Clinic

 The clinic seeks to keep kids in school and out of detention centers, juvenile justice placements and jail.
 To that end, the clinic engages in policy and advocacy work around issues pertinent to our clients' cases.
 When appropriate, the clinic performs community education workshops, attends community meetings and meets with relevant stakeholders to determine ways to provide legal information.
 Students who take this clinic will be immersed in issues related to dismantling the school-to-prison pipeline.

-Read about all of Duquesne Law's clinical legal education programs.
+Read about all of Thomas R. Kline School of Law of Duquesne University's clinical legal education programs.